 Nakano Broadway

-Nakano Broadway is a place where you can find everything from anime and manga related goods, to luxury watches, groceries, household items, beauty products and more.
-Nakano Broadway is a complex building combining a shopping centre on its lower levels with a housing complex on its upper levels.
+Nakano Broadway is a comprehensive hub where you can find everything from anime and manga related goods to luxury watches, groceries, household items, beauty products, and more.
+This complex combines a shopping centre on its lower levels with a residential complex above.

 HAL Shop

-HAL Shop, located on the second floor of Nakano Broadway, is a capsule toy specialty shop selling palm-sized toys inside capsules.
-The store has over 100 capsule toy machines, ranging from game and anime character goods to unique, laughter-inducing toys, lined up in rows.
-These machines can be played at 100 yen per try.
+Located on the second floor of Nakano Broadway, HAL Shop is a capsule toy specialty shop boasting over 100 capsule toy machines.
+These machines, available at 100 yen per try, offer a variety of game and anime character goods along with unique, laughter-inducing toys.

 Henya